mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 - Log out of FixMyStreet, or
 - Start a [private browsing session](https://www.howtogeek.com/269265/how-to-enable-private-browsing-on-any-web-browser/), or
-- View the page in a different browser (e.g. Chrome rather than Internet Explorer), in which you are not logged in to FixMyStreet.
+- View the page in a different browser to the one you are currently using, in which you are not logged in to FixMyStreet.

 Any of these courses of action will allow you to view the site as an anonymous visitor, with no recognition of your staff role.